Shareholder Yield Letter

 This is the dividend return of the newsletter:

-Average divided return of all ideas
+Average dividend return of all ideas

 How the Newsletter Manages Risk